 Water ITC is almost like a modern-day form of Scrying.
-You are staring into water to see an image – much like our ancestors used to do centuries ago as a form of divination.
+You are staring into the water to see an image – much like our ancestors used to do centuries ago as a form of divination.
 Today, people set up video recording devices and either use physical force or electrical current to put ripples through the water.
-The video camera us usually position in a way that the light reflects off the water.
+The video camera is usually positioned in a way that the light reflects off the water.
 The video camera records these ripples.
 They call upon spirit to try and show themselves through the water.
-They analyse the recordings frame by frame and they claim to see pictures of the deceased.
+They analyze the recordings frame by frame and they claim to see pictures of the deceased.

 Image courtesy of atranssc.org

 Methods are very similar to Video ITC which I have written about in an earlier article.
-In fact as an addition to using light reflecting off water, people also believe they can receive the same effect with light reflecting off a television screen which is turn off.
+In fact, as an addition to using light reflecting off the water, people also believe they can receive the same effect with light reflecting off a television screen which is turned off.

 Image belongs to Margaret Downey itcdeadpeople.com